𝐓𝐚𝐰𝐚𝐬𝐬𝐮𝐥: 𝐒𝐞𝐞𝐤𝐢𝐧𝐠 𝐡𝐞𝐥𝐩 𝐟𝐫𝐨𝐦 𝐩𝐫𝐨𝐩𝐡𝐞𝐭𝐬 𝐚𝐧𝐝 𝐬𝐚𝐢𝐧𝐭𝐬?

 Source: al-Majmū’ Sharḥ al-Muhadhab 8/274

-Al-Nawawi later says that the pilgrim should face Mecca (al-qiblah) when making supplication, indicating that the supplication is for Allah and not to the Prophet (ṣ) himself.
+Al-Nawawi later says that the pilgrim should face Mecca (al-qiblah) when making a supplication, indicating that the supplication is for Allah and not to the Prophet (ṣ) himself.

 Scholars like Al-Nawawi permitted such tawassul using specific formulas that were free of idolatry, although other scholars considered this tawassul to be discouraged or prohibited.